 Wait?
 Aren’t we trying to avoid bacteria?
 What I’m talking about is the good stuff that colonize in our digestive tracks.
 Hippocrates said, thousands of years ago, that “All disease begins in the gut.”
 Modern science is finding that to be true.
 If you don’t have a healthy amount of friendly gut bacteria, then your body will not be able to absorb all the vitamins and minerals from the foods you eat and the bad bacteria will take over causing all kinds of health problems.
 (Gut and Psychology Syndrome) This is a very simplified explanation because the purpose of this post is to give practical ways to build up the immune system and not go into the inner workings of our gut health which whole books have been written about.

 In order to increase the good bacteria in our kids’ guts (and therefore support their immune system), we need to be feeding them foods that are fermented and contain active cultures such as yogurt, kefir, sauerkraut (homemade, the store-bought kind does not contain active cultures), sour cream, and other fermented veggies.
 If your kids aren’t used to eating fermented foods, you want to begin them gradually since they may experience die-off of the bad bacteria which can cause flu-like symptoms.
-My affiliate, Cultures for Health, has a great free e-book with lots of recipes for fermented foods.
+If you don’t want to make it, Bubbie’s brand (affiliate link) contains live probiotics.

 Ditch the Hand Sanitizer